News about coronaviruses seems to increase as epidemic spreads

 March Madness?
 College basketball games will only be played with “essential staff and limited family support,” NCAA President Mark Emmert said on Wednesday. according to the Indianapolis Star.

 Public tours of the White House and US Capitol?
-These have also been temporarily suspended – “with great caution,” the White House said on its hotline for visitor information, the Washington Examiner reported.
+These were temporarily halted – “with great caution,” said the White House on its telephone line for information on visitors, the Washington Examiner reported.

 CLICK HERE FOR A FULL COVERAGE OF CORONAVIRUSES